priyanshu2003719/Customer-Segmentation-Analysis/README.md

     * After 5, the line flattens out (from **44,448** down to **23,103**), meaning that adding more clusters provides "diminishing returns."
 * **The Conclusion:** Based on this **5 is the magic number**.
 Dividing your customer base into exactly 5 segments will give you the most statistically significant groups without overcomplicating your marketing strategy.

-**In short:** The code builds a decision-making map.
+**In short:** It builds a decision-making map.
 The "elbow" at 5 proves that your data naturally settles into five distinct customer personas.

 <img width="1035" height="656" alt="image" src="https://github.com/user-attachments/assets/ef033628-2ce7-4dda-95e9-37a5c4e75cd3" />